-Those rumours have since been extinguished somewhat, and with good reason.
-City might be by far and away the best team in the country at the moment, but Foden offers them something that they could use through the middle of the pitch.
+City might the best team in the country at the moment, but Foden offers them something that they could use through the middle of the pitch.
 Guardiola wouldn’t just be giving a youngster a chance for the sake of it.
 Foden would be an asset to City as a first-team figure.

 Guardiola favoured a 4-3-3 shape last season, with Fernandinho anchoring a midfield three consisting of the Brazilian alongside Kevin De Bruyne and David Silva.
 It provided City with the perfect balance as they went on to break the 100-point mark as Premier League champions.
 They all compliment each other.